-The Mortgage Foreclosure Project clinical course is open to second, third and fourth-year students.
+The Housing Advocacy Clinic is a 6-credit course open to second, third and fourth-year day and evening students.
 The course consists of both a weekly two-hour seminar component and live-client casework.
-Students will learn interviewing, counseling, advocacy and negotiation skills, along with the substantive and procedural law relevant to mortgage foreclosure and foreclosure mediation, in the seminar component of the course and will have the opportunity to apply what they’ve learned, and develop lawyering skills, through casework.
-The coursework and casework will also present students the opportunity to consider issues in social justice and public policy in relation to mortgage financing and mortgage foreclosure.
+Students will learn interviewing, counseling, and advocacy skills, along with substantive and procedural law relevant to mortgage foreclosure; landlord/tenant law, including protections available to tenants impacted by COVID-19, and public benefits.
+The coursework and casework will also present students the opportunity to consider issues in social justice and public policy in the context of housing law.

 interviewing a client to determine legal issue(s) and question(s), performing legal research, analyzing the facts in light of the law, preparing a memo and counseling the client based on the research and analysis;

-preparing an application for court-ordered mortgage modification mediation and representing that client at mediation;
+preparing an application for mortgage modification and representing that client throughout the modification process including, potentially, in mediation;

 Casework will require students to perform a number of tasks, including: